meowarex/ProtonDriveBridge/README.md

-# GTK# File Synchronizer
+# ProtonDriveBridge

-A simple GTK# application that synchronizes files between source and target folders with verbose output.
+A GTK# application that bridges files between local folders with verbose output.

 ## Features
 - GTK# based GUI for folder selection